mariobox/Hugo-Source/content/about.md

 ### About This Site ###

 This site is a DIY project to learn how to design and deploy a basic website.
-If you want to know what are the tools and technologies behind this site [it's all here](../colophon/).
+If you want to know how this site is made [it's all here](../colophon/).

 <a name="4"></a>